-Comprehensive training is available to facilities that are implementing TSM.
+Comprehensive training is available to facilities that are implementing TSM, and to individuals and groups interested in learning more about TSM.

-Companies can access the self-paced, TSM online training platforms on the Mining Association of Canada's website.
+Learn about upcoming training opportunities and access the self-paced, TSM online training platforms on the Mining Association of Canada's website.

-To request an in-person or virtual training session, companies can reach out to their national mining
+To request an in-person or virtual training session, companies can reach out to their national mining association contact.